Curiosity may have killed the cat…(as the saying goes)…

 Post by Margaret Johnston, eventswork.com

-With over 25 years of experience, Margaret brings valuable insight and knowledge to the recruitment, management and development of high-performance teams for the event industry.
+As a career event professional, Margaret brings valuable insight and knowledge to the recruitment, management and development of high-performance teams for the event industry.
 A strategic and inspiring leader, Margaret has held executive roles for several global event management companies and key roles in the start up and orchestration of many high profile and international events.